-In July 1996, we filed a patent infringement lawsuit in the United States District Court for the Southern District of California against Merck KGAA, a German corporation, Scripps Research Institute, a California nonprofit corporation, and David A. Cheresh, Ph.D., a research scientist with Scripps, seeking damages and injunctive relief.
-The complaint charged, among other things, that the defendant Merck KGAA willfully and deliberately induced, and continues to willfully and deliberately induce, defendants Scripps Research Institute and Dr. David A. Cheresh to infringe certain of our patents.
+In July 1996, we filed a patent infringement lawsuit in the United States District Court for the Southern District of California against Merck KGaA, a German corporation, Scripps Research Institute, a California nonprofit corporation, and David A. Cheresh, Ph.D., a research scientist with Scripps, seeking damages and injunctive relief.
+The complaint charged, among other things, that the defendant Merck KGaA willfully and deliberately induced, and continues to willfully and deliberately induce, defendants Scripps Research Institute and Dr. David A. Cheresh to infringe certain of our patents.
 These patents are part of a group of patents granted to The Burnham Institute and licensed by us that are based on the interaction between a family of cell surface proteins called integrins and the arginine-glycine-aspartic acid peptide sequence found in many extracellular matrix proteins.
 The defendants filed a countersuit asking for an award of defendants' reasonable attorney fees.
-This case went to trial in February 2000, and on March 17, 2000, a jury returned a unanimous verdict for us finding that Merck KGAA had infringed and induced the infringement of our patents, and awarded \$15,000,000 in damages.
-On September 29, 2000, the United States District Court for the Southern District of California entered judgment in our favor and against Merck KGAA in the case.
+This case went to trial in February 2000, and on March 17, 2000, a jury returned a unanimous verdict for us finding that Merck KGaA had willfully infringed and induced the infringement of our patents, and awarded \$15,000,000 in damages.
+The court dismissed Scripps and Dr. Cheresh from the case.
+On October 6, 2000, the United States District Court for the Southern District of California entered judgment in our favor and against Merck KGaA in the case.
 In entering the judgment, the court also granted us pre-judgment interest of approximately \$1,350,000, bringing the total amount to approximately \$16,350,000, plus post-judgment interest.
-Various post-trial motions are pending, including a request by Merck KGAA for a judgment as a matter of law notwithstanding the verdict, which could have the effect of reducing the judgment or reversing the verdict of the jury.
-In addition, if we win these post-trial motions, we expect Merck KGAA to appeal various decisions of the Court.
+Various post-trial motions are pending, including a request by Merck KGaA for a judgment as a matter of law notwithstanding the verdict, which could have the effect of reducing the judgment or reversing the verdict of the jury.
+In addition, if we win these post-trial motions, we expect Merck KGaA to appeal various decisions of the Court.
 No amounts for this favorable verdict have been reflected in our financial statements.